LukasBommes/Grid-Annotation-Tool/README.md

 ### Saving an annotation

 To save the annotation simply go to the next image by slecting it in the left sidebar.
 The annotation is being saved automatically in the directory `static/annotations`.
 For each image a json file named with the same UUID4 as the corresponding image can be found.
 Another json file is placed under `static/save`.
 This file is for internal use and contains additional information which is not necessary for downstream tasks.

+### Annotation File Format

+### Known Bugs

+The grid annotation tool relies on the [2D.js](http://www.kevlindev.com/geometry/2D/intersections/index.htm) library for calculating intersection points between auxiliary lines.
+It has a known bug, which causes it to miss some intersections between pairs of curves.
+In this case, please add the missed intersections manually by first clicking "Add Corners" and then clicking on the image.

+### About

+This software is written by **Lukas Bommes, M.Sc.** - [Helmholtz Institute Erlangen-Nürnberg for Renewable Energy](https://www.hi-ern.de/hi-ern/EN/home.html)

+#### License

+This project is licensed under the MIT license - see the [LICENSE](LICENSE) file for details.